lbpaisDev/Server-Client-Model/README.md

 # Server Client Model
-Simple demonstration of how a number of clients can communicate with a server using TCP and Sockets
+Simple demonstration of how a client-server model works.

+Implemented in C using the TCP protocol and the sockets library.

 Installation
 ====================